Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Physical Properties of the High-Redshift Population

 Figure \ref{fig:star_formation_histories} shows the resulting star formation rate histories (SFHs) of the eight galaxy candidates in our sample.
 The average SFR over the last $10$ Myr is also reported for each candidate galaxy in Table \ref{tab:physical}.
 In each case, the continuity prior on the star formation history was used to inform the point-to-point star formation rate variations in the galaxies.
 For each object, the photometry listed in Tables \ref{tab:acs}-\ref{tab:nircam_lw} were used, except for the faintest object 74977 $(f_{\nu}\sim2-3$nJy) where the lower SNR Kron fluxes were used.
-We find that the typical star formation rate of these objects are $\mathrm{SFR}\approx0.1-1~M_{\odot}~\yr^{-1}$ over the last $t\sim10-30$ Myr.
+We find that the typical star formation rate of these objects are $\mathrm{SFR}\approx0.1-10~M_{\odot}~\yr^{-1}$ over the last $t\sim10-30$ Myr.
 The galaxies formed substantial fractions of their stars in the recent past, and have characteristic ages of just a few tens of millions of years.
 A few of the objects (NIRCam IDs 13731, 33309, 55733, 74977) show features in their SFHs roughly $10-20$ Myr before their observed epoch, with flat or even falling SFR thereafter.
 We speculate that these features may reflect ``mini-quenching'' events where star formation shuts down briefly after exhausting or removing fuel \citep{looser23}.
 For the other objects, the SFHs appear to increase to the epoch of observation, suggesting some upswing in the star formation rate and luminosities of these objects.
-Only in one case (NIRCam ID 74977) does a candidate galaxy show evidence of comparable or higher star formation rates 100 Myr before the observed epoch (which would correspond to $z\sim14.2$ for the object in question).
-The uncertainties on the SFH are larger, and we cannot constrain well star formation rate before $z\sim15$.
+In two cases (NIRCam ID 74977 and 183348) the objects show evidence of comparable or higher star formation rates 100 Myr before the observed epoch.
+For 74977, this early star formation would correspond to $z\sim14.2$.
+For 183348, the early star formation would potentially start at $z\sim20$.
+The uncertainties on the SFH are large, and we cannot constrain well the star formation rate before $z\sim15$ for most objects.
 Given the physical sizes of the objects of $R_{1/2}\approx50-200$pc inferred from the \texttt{ForcePho} analysis, the star formation rate surface densities of these objects are $\Sigma_{SFR}\sim10-100~ \Msun~\yr^{-1}~\mathrm{kpc}^2$.
 Both the SFR and SFR surface densities are comparable to those found by \citet{robertson23} for spectroscopically-confirmed galaxies at $z\sim12-13$, and consistent with being from the same galaxy population.

 The above analysis assumes no luminous contribution from an active galactic nucleus.
 Of course, some of these galaxies may possibly host luminous AGN, as have been found or suspected in some other high-redshift galaxies \citep[e.g.,][]{goulding23,ubler23,kokorev23,maiolino23_bh,maiolino23_gnz11}.
 AGN emission would decrease the inferred stellar emission and require a re-assessment of the star formation histories and stellar masses, and possibly the photometric redshifts.
 We note that the fact that some of these galaxies are angularly resolved implies that some of the emission is stellar.